evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ## User interface and control

 The HiPhi Z 5 Seater has a single screen for the driver.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) that serves as the primary display for both vehicle information and infotainment functions.

 Key screen details: